 Get a new job, position or raise.
 Become more valuable to your employer.
 Learn a new skill that’s hard to do yet in high demand in your field.
 As Wayne Gretzky once said, “I skate to where the puck is going to be, not where it has been.”

 Figure out the trends in your industry and anticipate the future direction of the sector.
 If your existing job is a dead-end career, figure out another career to get into that you’ll enjoy doing.
-If can’t grow with your existing employer find a new one that pays more or has better benefits.
+If you can’t grow with your existing employer, find a new one who pays more or has better benefits.

 2. Investing in a Business

-For whatever reason you can conjecture is the root cause, the fact of the matter is individuals are wanting to take less risk, when in fact working for someone else has more risk.
+For whatever reason you can conjecture to be the root cause, the fact of the matter is individuals are wanting to take less risk, when in fact working for someone else has more risk.
 A job is one income source.

 3. Investing in Others